 You can also deposit code, conference presentations, and other works to make them accessible.
 Browse our "Open Science" menu at the top of this page.

-Visbility applies to yourself and your project, as well as any particular piece of work.
+This section covers how to use online profiles to ensure you and your work are visible.
 Online platforms are one way to make sure that when people search for you or your work, they find what they need to.

 Not everyone wants to spend time maintaining profiles and interacting online.
 But having a good, basic presence does not have to be time-consuming!
-We recommend that, as a minimum, everyone should get an ORCiD profile and update their UiB profile page every few months.
-Check our guide to ORCiD in "Profiles and Publishing statistics"; or see advice about the UiB profile page below.
+We recommend that everyone should get an ORCiD profile and update their UiB profile page every few months.
+Read about these below.

-All employees at UiB have their own profile webpage.
-This should be maintained, as when people google your name this is likely to be in the top results!
+All employees at UiB have their own profile page.
+This should be maintained, as when people google you this is likely to be in the top results!

-- It's good practice to write a short research statement so it’s easy for others to see what you are working on - preferably one that is clear not only to those working on your topic, but also to general researchers, students or journalists.
+- It's good practice to write a short research statement so it’s easy for others to see what you are working on - preferably one that is also clear to researchers in other fields, students or journalists.

-- You can also add extra or custom tabs to showcase your various activities or achievements.
+- You can add extra or custom tabs to showcase your various activities or achievements.

 - The profile also includes publication list which is automatically updated from Cristin.
 You can add publications from outside Norway manually, or add a link to the academic profiles mentioned below.